saa-ts-dacs/dacs/part_I/chapter_4/2_physical_access.md

 The audio cassettes are located in cold vault storage and must be acclimated before delivery to the research room.

-Forty-eight hours’ advance notice is required for access because materials are stored offsite.
+Forty-eight hours' advance notice is required for access because materials are stored offsite.

 **4.2.7** If the original materials may not be used at all for preservation reasons, provide information about the reasons and the availability of reproductions.